miellaby/entrelacs/OpenAddressing.md

-# Introduction #

-As explained herein,
-  * the OpenAddressing strategy is a way to manage both hash collisions and data chains dispatching among the ArrowsSpace.
-  * This strategy is improved by two additions:
-    * Double Hashing
-    * Coalesced Hashing
+# Open Addressing and related techniques

+The [Arrow Space](ArrowsSpace.md) is implemented ag a giant _Content-Indexed Hash table_ featuring:

+- _Open Addressing_ for solving conflicts.
+- _Double Hashing_ when probing so to reduce data clutering.
+- _Coalesced Hashing_ to store multi-slots binary strings.

+# Content-Indexed Hash Table

+In an content-indexed hash-table, there is no _key_ or _identifier_: the whole value is used as a key.
+This is the obvious solution to store _arrows_ which are mathematical constructs mapped one-to-one onto the storage.

-# Collisions #
+# Solving Collisions with Open Adressing

-When storing an arrow into the ArrowsSpace, one first computes an hash code noted _h_.
+When assimilating an arrow, one computes an hash code _h_ of its definition.

-_h_ returns the storage cell which is supposed to receive the arrow definition.
-However, this cell might be already used by an other arrow.
+_h_ gives the default location where an arrow is supposed to be in the storage space.

+However, this default location might have already been taken to store another arrow.
+This is called a _hash conflict_ or a _collision_.

-In such a case, one makes use of the "open addressing" way to deal with collisions.
-It consists in putting conflicting arrows among neighbor cells.
+In such a case, one makes use of the _Open Addressing_ technique.
+It consists in putting conflicting arrows among neighbor slots.

-This set of neighbor cells is called an "open block" herein.
-They are not necessary nearby.
-There may be a big offset between two successive locations within an "open block".
+This set of related slots is called an _open block_ herein.
+They are not necessary nearby as there may be a big offset between two consecutive slots.

-As a matter of fact, this offset is not necessarily constant.
-It may be computed by an hash function as well so to be different in most cases.
-This improvement prevents resonance phenomena which could lead to repeated collisions.
-It is called DoubleHashing.

-# Data chains #
+# Solving Data Clutering with Double Hashing

-When storing a big amount of data into the ArrowsSpace, one makes use of the OpenAddressing and DoubleHashing methods to dispatch data among many cells as well.

-# Induced constraints #

-The whole "open block" needs to be scanned (_probed_) when one looks for an arrow copy at a given open address.

-When one removes an arrow from the space, one must put a stuffing value into freed cells.
-This stuffing value prevents the open block to be split in several pieces and existing arrows to be missed when searching latter.
+Using the same constant offset for probing slots may cause unrelated _open blocks_ to merge as their probing sequences resonate to each other.

+It may lead to very long and slow probing sequences.

+However the offset used to probe locations is allowed to change depending on the probed data.
+So it may typically be computed by another hash function.
+This technique is called _Double Hashing_.

+# Slot chaining with Coalesced Hashing

+Some data don't fit in a single slot.
+One extends the _Open Addressing_ and _Double Hashing_ techniques to ventilate data segments accross the whole storage.

+One also uses the _Coalesced Hashing_ technique, which consists in linking together the slots used to store related segments.

-# CoalescedHashing #
+# Advanced Tricks

-The stuffing values method can't be used when one removes all cells used by a big data chain like Tags and Blogs.
-It would lead to quickly fill up the whole space with stuffing values.

-That's why the ArrowsSpace operates the CoalescedHashing method within the DoubleHashing method.

-The idea consists in linking cells used by the same data chain within an open block.
-Those links allow real cells freeing in the open block without losing the continuity of still used cells.

-Rather that storing a fully qualified address within the storage space, one only reserves few bits on this purpose.
-These bits form an offset factor to be multiplied to the actual offset factor when fetching the open block content.
+## Hop-o'-My-Thumb's "Seven-League" boots

+The _Coalesced Hashing_ link is not saved as a full slot address.
+It is rather stored in the form of a short offset multiplier which allows to _jump_ over unwanted data.

+## Hop-o'-My-Thumb’s white pebbles

+_Coalesced Hashing_ is not used to link slots of the same probing sequence.
+To avoid open blocks breaking on content removal, one introduces a _pebble counter_ which counts how many probing pathes go through a given slot at a given time.

+## And more ...

+This [presentation](https://docs.google.com/presentation/d/e/2PACX-1vT46cf0X81h-x0aSHmoIM8pL6dJdWdPwXO_Xc2pJGPBr9XOVSBijsOiCTnCSYd-dFGUbvpYVUEq2T5g/pub?start=false&loop=false&delayms=3000) introduces the Hop-o'-My-Thumb tricks in a pleasant way.

+A few other tricks related with _Open Addressing_ have been employed to fit even more information in the same storage.
+See the [prototype page](ArrowsSpacePrototype.md) for more information.